noriakis/pubmedMini/README.md

 # pubmedMini
-Storing PMC article information for each gene query
+Storing subset of PMC abstract and text for gene query